 Prof. Paul A. Argenti

-Professor Paul A. Argenti has taught management, corporate responsibility, and corporate communication starting in 1977 at the Harvard Business School, from 1979-81 at the Columbia Business School, and since 1981 as a faculty member at Dartmouth’s Tuck School of Business.
-He has also taught as a visiting professor at the International University of Japan, the Helsinki School of Economics, Erasmus University in the Netherlands, London Business School, and Singapore Management University.
-He currently serves as Faculty Director for Tuck’s Leadership and Strategic Impact Program, its Brand and Reputation programs, and Tuck’s executive programs for Novartis, Hitachi, and Freddie Mac.
+Professor Paul Argenti has taught management, corporate responsibility, and corporate communication starting in 1977 at the Harvard Business School, from 1979 to 1981 at the Columbia Business School, and since 1981 as a faculty member at the Tuck School.
+He has also taught as a visiting professor at the International University of Japan, Helsinki School of Economics, Erasmus University in the Netherlands, London Business School, and Singapore Management University.
+He currently serves as Faculty Director for Tuck’s Leadership and Strategic Impact and Brand and Reputation programs, as well as Tuck’s custom programs for Novartis and Hitachi Data Systems.

 Professor Argenti is a Fulbright Scholar and a winner of the Pathfinder Award in 2007 from the Institute for Public Relations for the excellence of his research over a long career.
 He serves on the Board of Trustees for the Arthur W. Page Society and the Ethisphere Institute.
-He also serves on advisory boards to CEOs globally for a variety of companies.
-Finally, he has consulted and run training programs for hundreds of companies including General Electric, ING, Mitsui, Novartis, and Goldman Sachs.
-You can follow Professor Argenti on twitter @paulargenti and view his personal website at: http://faculty.tuck.dartmouth.edu/paul-argenti/
+He also serves on advisory boards to CEOs for a variety of global companies.
+Finally, he has consulted and run training programmes for hundreds of companies including General Electric, ING, Mitsui, Novartis, and Goldman Sachs.

 Additional business practitioners will be announced soon.